 Ensuring data quality is essential for building an effective disease-aware recipe recommendation system.
 In this study, a structured approach was implemented to refine the dataset, addressing inconsistencies and optimizing feature representation.
 By incorporating advanced preprocessing techniques, the system effectively enhances recommendation accuracy while maintaining personalization and adherence to medical constraints.
-Additionally, feature such engineering methods, as BMI-based customization and taste profiling, contribute to a more user-centric experience by aligning meal suggestions with both health requirements and individual food preferences.
+Additionally. feature engineering methods, such BMI-based as customization and taste profiling, contribute to a more user-centric experience by aligning meal suggestions with both health requirements and individual food preferences.
 This refined data pipeline not only improves the reliability of predictions but also ensures that dietary recommendations remain practical, relevant, and beneficial for users managing specific medical conditions.